John Inverarity: World Series Cricket

-Inverarity returned to Australia for the beginning of the 1977–77 season, resuming his captaincy of West Australia.
+Inverarity returned to Australia for the beginning of the 1977–78 season, resuming his captaincy of Western Australia.
 There was some talk that Inverarity might be recalled to the Australian team to captain, but this subsided when Bob Simpson elected to return to test cricket.

 That season Inverarity scored 470 runs at 33.57 and took 12 wickets at 19.6.
 He also led WA to another Sheffield Shield victory.

 Simpson led Australia on the 1978 tour of the West Indies, after which he retired.
 At the beginning of the 1978–79 summer there was press speculation again that Inverarity would be selected in the test side, and he scored 187 in a Shield game at the beginning of the summer.
 However he was overlooked; Graham Yallop led Australia to a 5–1 defeat against England.
 Inverarity scored 510 runs at 51.00 and took five wickets.
 He scored 102 against NSW.